Maryland v. King: Background and procedural posture

-The Supreme Court denied a stay in this case in 2012.

 Alonzo Jay King Jr. was arrested for first- and second-degree assault.
-The case was heard before the Supreme Court in February 2013, and a verdict was released in June 2013.
 As according to Maryland police protocol codified in the Maryland DNA Collection Act, a DNA sample was taken from King at the time of the arrest and entered into Maryland's DNA database.
 It was matched to an unsolved rape case from 2003.

 A Wicomico County grand jury called for an indictment, and a warrant was obtained to obtain a second buccal DNA sample that could be used as incriminating evidence for the rape case.

 King filed a motion to suppress the DNA evidence, stating that it infringed upon his Fourth Amendment rights, which prohibit unreasonable searches and seizures, in the county's circuit court.
 His motion was denied, and King pleaded not guilty to the charge of rape and appealed the ruling.
 The Maryland Court of Appeals reversed the original ruling, agreeing that the DNA sampling was a violation of the Fourth Amendment and could not be used as evidence.

 The state of Maryland appealed the ruling and called for the case to be reviewed by the Supreme Court of the United States.
+The Supreme Court denied a stay in this case in 2012.
+The case was heard before the Supreme Court in February 2013, and a decision was released in June 2013.